Frequently asked questions

 - If not, is what I want to do covered by the Copyright Act, under an exception such as fair dealing?
 See Fair Dealing Guidelines.

-If you’re not covered by any agreement or licence or an exception under the Act, you’ll need to get permission – see Question 1.11 for what you want to do from the copyright owner.
+If you’re not covered by any agreement or licence or an exception under the Act, you’ll need to get permission for what you want to do from the copyright holder (see Question 1.11).

 1.2 What does copyright cover?

 Copyright protects literary, artistic, dramatic and musical works, as well as sound recordings, performances and communication signals.
-This encompasses a wide range of things, ranging from books, articles, posters, manuals and graphs, to CDs, DVDs, software, databases and websites.
-See Alternatives to Copyright.
+This encompasses a wide range of things, ranging from books, articles, posters, manuals and graphs, to CDs, DVDs, software, databases and websites (see Overview).

 1.3 Is plagiarism the same thing as copyright infringement?